-It is important that the personal data we hold about you is accurate and current.
-Please keep us informed at email@example.com if your personal data changes during your relationship with us.
+One of our responsibilities is to ensure that the personal data we hold about you is accurate and current.
+Please keep us informed at firstname.lastname@example.org if your personal data changes during your relationship with us.

-The V&A is the world's leading museum of art, design and performance.
+The Victoria and Albert Museum (V&A) is the world's leading museum of art, design and performance.

 The V&A is supported by: